pidemo/the-politics-project-lms/README.md

 - All JSON arrays must be properly formatted and enclosed in single quotes (except for numerical values)
 - Percentage values in data points should add up to 100 for pie charts
 - The component automatically adds the custom unit (or % for pie charts) to values in tooltips and data labels
+- For pie charts, if you do not specify a unit, `%` will be used by default
 - For multiple bars per label, ensure your data points array length is a multiple of your labels array length
 - The number of bars per label is automatically determined by dividing data points length by labels length
 - Use `chart-aria-label` to improve accessibility for screen readers